 Our main variant analysis is for a reference day, and therefore is not directly comparable with the sequencing data.
-The following analysis looks at the percentage of the population with a positive test compatible with the Omicron BA.1 variant or with the Omicron BA.2 variant in England, Wales, Northern Ireland and Scotland, and the regions of England.
+The following analysis looks at the percentage of the population with a positive test compatible with the Omicron BA.1 or BA.2 variant in England, Wales, Northern Ireland and Scotland, and the regions of England.

-During periods of change in COVID-19 variants we will include a breakdown of estimated infections by variant to illustrate how the estimated percentage of people infected in the population is changing by variant (Figure 5).
+During periods of change in COVID-19 variants we will include a breakdown of estimated infections by variant to illustrate how the estimated percentage of people infected in the population is changing by variant (Figure 6).
 When nearly all infections are compatible with a dominant variant, we will no longer include this breakdown.

 Data should be treated with caution.
 There could be small numbers of positive cases compatible with a particular variant in Wales, Scotland and Northern Ireland, leading to considerable uncertainty surrounding these estimates.
-There are further uncertainties given that not all cases that are positive on the ORF1ab and N-genes will be the Omicron BA.1 variant, and not all cases that have a detectable S-gene will be the Omicron BA.2 variant.
+Not all cases that are positive on the ORF1ab and N-genes will be the Omicron BA.1 variant, and not all cases that have a detectable S-gene will be the Omicron BA.2 variant.